Space Colony (video game): Reception

 On Metacritic, a review aggregator, Space Colony has a score of 75/100 based on 21 reviews.
 Dan Adams of IGN rated it 7.5/10 and wrote that it is "almost great" but has too many annoyances, such as the characters' irritatingly quirky personalities.
 In his review for GameSpot, Andrew Park called it "an interesting game but not a truly compelling one".
 In rating it 6.7/10, Park criticized the lack of variety in gameplay, as each problem can be solved in very similar ways, and there are few spontaneous interactions between the colonists.
-Eurogamer's Martin Taylor rated the game 6/10 and recommended it only to fans of The Sims, who might not mind the requirement of constant supervision.
+Eurogamers Martin Taylor rated the game 6/10 and recommended it only to fans of The Sims, who might not mind the requirement of constant supervision.
 GamePro rated it 4.5/5 stars and called it "a tough, funny, and very charismatic hybrid" of The Sims and strategy games.
 Joel Durham Jr. of GameSpy rated it 4/5 stars and wrote, "More than just Sims in Space, Space Colony mixes city-building, real-time strategy, and offbeat humor to produce an enjoyable and unique strategy title."
 Space Colony: Steam Edition has a score of 74/100 based on 10 reviews on Metacritic.